Migrating Veeam Backup & Replication to Another Backup Server

-If you need to migrate Veeam Backup & Replication to another server, you can back up its configuration database, install Veeam Backup & Replication on the target server and restore the configuration data from the backup.
+If you need to migrate Veeam Backup & Replication to another backup server, you can back up its configuration database, install Veeam Backup & Replication on the target server and restore the configuration data from the backup.
 As a result, you will have a new Veeam Backup & Replication server with all settings, jobs and backup infrastructure elements from the old server.

 - Stop running jobs and disable scheduled jobs.

 - Save registry values that you changed or created.

 - Back up the configuration database of Veeam Backup & Replication.